Praqma/kubernetes-ebook/chapter05.md

 [root@etcd1 ~]#
 ```

-**Note:** When there is only one node, the etcd cluster will show up as unavailable or misconfigured.
+**Note:** When there is only one node the etcd cluster will show up as unavailable or misconfigured.

 ## Verify:

-After executing all the steps on etcd2 too, I have the following status of services on etcd2:
+After also executing all the steps on etcd2 I have the following status of services on it:
 ```
 [root@etcd2 ~]# systemctl status etcd
 ● etcd.service - etcd